-It is the responsibility of the governing body to ensure that the school's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the Local Authority, local safeguarding partnership and national guidance.
+It is the responsibility of the governing body to ensure that the school's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the Local Authority, WS and national guidance.

-An annual report, using a pro forma provided by the Local Authority, will be submitted to the local safeguarding partnership about how the governing body's duties have been carried out.
+An annual report, using a pro forma provided by the Local Authority, will be submitted to WS about how the governing body's duties have been carried out.
 Any weaknesses will be rectified without delay.